coreboot/coreboot/Documentation/mainboard/sifive/hifive-unleashed.md

 The following things are still missing from this coreboot port:

-- Trampoline in the MBR block to support boot mode 1
+- Support running romstage from flash (fix stack) to support boot mode 1
 - CBMEM support
 - FU540 clock configuration
 - FU540 RAM init